jaspector

 • (304) 275-3192 (phone)

-Typical inspection sequence: Required inspections: (1) Foundation inspection, (2) Framing inspection, (3) Utility inspection (electrical, plumbing, HVAC), (4) Final inspection.
+Typical sequence: Required inspections: (1) Foundation inspection, (2) Framing inspection, (3) Utility inspection (electrical, plumbing, HVAC), (4) Final inspection.
 Town of Elizabeth is responsible for maintaining certified inspectors per West Virginia Code Section 15A-11-3.

 A building permit is required for all new construction, additions, structural modifications, installations with permanent foundations, and any work involving electrical, plumbing, or mechanical systems within Town of Elizabeth limits.

-1. Determine if property is within Town of Elizabeth limits or unincorporated Wirt County.
+To apply for a building permit in Elizabeth, WV, follow these steps: 1.
+Determine if property is within Town of Elizabeth limits or unincorporated Wirt County.
 2. Contact Town of Elizabeth municipal offices or Wirt County Assessor's Office.
 3. Obtain and complete the building permit application form.
 4. Provide proof of contractor licensure (if applicable) under West Virginia Code Section 30-42-10.
 5. Submit application with site plans and project description.
 6. Permit review and issuance by town/county authority.
 7. Schedule required inspections as specified.

-Other cities in Wirt County
+Other jurisdictions in Wirt County.

-View all Wirt County jurisdictions →
+All Wirt County jurisdictions →